diambra/arena/README.md

 ![diambraAITournament](https://raw.githubusercontent.com/diambra/DIAMBRAenvironment/main/img/WideFlyer.jpg)

-We are organizing an **international competition** where each participant will **train an AI agent to effectively play Dead Or Alive ++** using the environment contained in this repository.
+We just launched an **international competition** where each participant will **train an AI agent to effectively play Dead Or Alive ++** using the environment contained in this repository.

 All validly submitted agents will be evaluated with **gameplays streamed live on our [Twitch channel](https://www.twitch.tv/diambra_at)**, with commentary and a lot of cool stuff.
 It is gonna be exciting!